bazilinskyy/text-crowdsourced/README.md

 ## Citation
 If you use the framework for academic work please cite the following paper.

 > Bazilinskyy, P., Dodou, D., & De Winter, J. C. F. (2022).
 Crowdsourced assessment of the suitability of 227 textual eHMIs for a crossing scenario.
 Proceedings of AHFE 2022.
-Available at TBC
+Available at TBC.

 ## Setup
 Code for creation of stimuli and QA is written in Python.
 The project is tested with Python 3.8.5.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows: